tretyakovalex/eyden-tracer-03/README.md

 # Practical Assignment 3
+**Name:** .......
 ## Problem 3.1
 ### OBJ Scene loader (Points 30)
 Until now we have only hardcoded our scene descriptions in main.cpp.
 This is of course not practical.
 In the new framework, a method ```CScene::ParseOBJ()``` is added to the class ```CScene```, in order to load a scene-description from an obj-file.
 To make the method work proceed as follows:
 1. Fork the current repository
+2. Modify the README.md file in your fork and put your name (or names if you work in a group) above.
-2. Have a look at the file cow.obj.
+3. Have a look at the file cow.obj.
 Study how triangles are stored in the obj-format.
 The _v_ ’s indicate a single 3d-vertex position, and the _f_ ’s (faces) are indecies to 3 vertex numbers a triangle consits of (please note that the face indecies are starting with **1 and not 0**).
-3. Implement the missing parts of the ParseOBJ-method.
+4. Implement the missing parts of the ParseOBJ-method.
 Test your implementation with cow.obj.
 If your obj-importer works as expected you should see an image of a cow like this:

 ![Cow](./doc/cow.jpg)